Participant information

 All finish lines are in the city centre, outside Stavanger Cathedral / Kongsgård.
 It is planned that you can stand and cheer the participants on towards the finish line, so feel free to bring a Norwegian flag and join in and create an atmosphere.

-Water, Cola, Müsliscones and banana are offered at the finish line.
+Water, Pepsi Cola, cinnamon rolls, salty chips and bananas are offered at the finish line.

 Award ceremony